Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Making Sure Your Emergency Exit Doors are NFPA-Compliant

 If that seemed like a lot of information, that’s because it is!
-A building’s emergency exit doors are some of the most important parts of their emergency system.
-Therefore, when your building has to get its annual fire and safety inspection, you’ll want a technician that knows what to look out for.
+A building’s emergency exit doors and means of egress are some of the most important parts of their emergency system.
+Therefore, when your building has to get its annual fire and life safety inspection, you’ll want a technician that knows what to look for.

-That’s why you should only turn to technicians who use Inspect Point technology!
+That’s why you should only turn to technicians who use Inspect Point’s technology!
 With Inspect Point, a fire safety technician will never miss a single aspect of your safety inspection.
-That’s because Inspect Point’s software quickly and easily lays out everything the tech needs to know to make your inspection the safest one ever.
+That’s because our software quickly and easily lays out everything the tech needs to know to make your building the safest it can be.

 Ready to see how Inspect Point can help fire protection professionals ensure NFPA compliance?